Working Remotely

 As well as working remotely for an employer, many people work from home – or a range of locations anywhere in the world – in a freelance capacity.
 These people are sometimes known as ‘digital nomads’, and while there are many points of overlap between remote working and work as a freelancer/digital nomad, the key difference is that of your status as an employee of a company and your contractual relationship with your employer.
 This page focuses primarily on working remotely for an employing organisation; for complementary tips on working in a freelance capacity see our briefing on Freelance and Portfolio Careers and the guidance on Working for Yourself.

-Why students might consider working remotely
+Why you might consider working remotely

 As the 2020 coronavirus pandemic demonstrated, working remotely may be required by your employer in extreme circumstances to facilitate continued working, but at other times, remote working can be an attractive option if you want to: